shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 The base assessment model for Oregon Black Rockfish was developed to balance parsimony and realism, and the goal was to estimate a spawning output trajectory and relative stock status for the population of Black Rockfish in state and federal waters off Oregon.
 The model contains many assumptions to achieve parsimony and uses different data types and sources to estimate reality.
 A series of investigative model runs were done to achieve the final base model.
 Constructing integrated models (i.e., those fitting many data types) takes considerable model exploration using different configurations of the following treatments:

-- Data types
+- Data types and treatments
 - Parameter treatments: which parameter can, cannot and do not need to be estimated
 - Phasing of parameter estimation
 - Data weighting
 - Exploration of local vs global minima (see model convergence section below)

 The different biological data with and without the catch time series were first included to obtain an understanding of the signal of stock status coming from the data (Figure \ref{fig:modbuild-data-depl}).
-Both the lengths and ages, with and without the removal time series, demonstrated a signal for a highly depleted stock.
-Stock scale was comparable once removal history was included, and showed lower estimates of scale.
-This departure from the ultimate reference model highlights the major uncertainty in the treatment of the biological data in when characterizing model uncertainty.
-Further sensitivities to the inclusion or exclusion of different indices of abundance are provided in the model sensitivity section.
+Both the lengths and ages, with and without the removal time series, demonstrated a signal for a highly depleted stock when no recruitment deviations were estimated.
+When recruitment deviations were estimated, models included ages indicated an increasing stock, as opposed to the lengths that maintained a depressed stock status.
+The underlying mean size and age data clearly show a relatively steady mean length through time, whereas the ages show an decreasing then increasing mean age indicative of a growing population (see reference model plots for these patterns).
+Stock scale was comparable once removal history was included.
+The differences in derived model outputs highlight major uncertainty in the treatment of the biological data when characterizing model uncertainty.
+Further sensitivities to the inclusion or exclusion of different indices of abundance are detailed in the model sensitivity section.

 Numerous exploratory models that included all data types and a variety of model specifications were subsequently explored and too numerous to fully report.
 In summary, the estimation of which life history parameters to estimate and fix was liberally explored.
 The following is a list of things that were explored, typically in combination with one another: